arnavaidya/OverTheWire-Wargames-Walkthrough/Bandit/readme.md

 * Displays a file *text.txt* using the *more* command.

-* Then exits immediately with exit 0.
+* Then exits immediately with *exit 0*.

 *Step 3:* The trick lies in abusing the interactive behavior of the more command.
-If more cannot display the full content of text.txt in one screen, it allows user interaction, including the use of the v key to launch an editor (typically Vim).
+If more cannot display the full content of *text.txt* in one screen, it allows user interaction, including the use of the *v* key to launch an editor (typically Vim).

 To exploit this:

-* Resize the terminal window so that more cannot display the entire text.txt file in one screen.
+* Resize the terminal window so that more cannot display the entire *text.txt* file in one screen.

 * This enables interaction.
-Press v to open the file in Vim.
+Press *v* to open the file in Vim.

-* Inside Vim, we cannot modify text.txt, but we can spawn a shell.
+* Inside Vim, we cannot modify *text.txt*, but we can spawn a shell.

 Run the following commands inside Vim: